ableinc/mongrations/README.md

 You can install psycopg2 from source via setup.py; python setup.py develop.
 Follow prompts.
 You will need root access to development machine to install this tool.

+You **MUST** have write access to your file system in order to use this application.

 # Changelog
+January 2022:
+  - Squashed bugs
+  - Mongrations can now run on Linux
+  - Default: stdout error output if error occurs during caching operation
+  - Removed the psycopg2 install step from setup.py
+  - Simplified how the database connection strings are initialized
+  - Inspect will now pretty print JSON structure and provide file system location

 August 2020:
   - Introduced the official version 1.0.0 of Mongrations!
   - Rewrote command line tool; much easier and intuiative